 The American Osteopathic Board of Ophthalmology and Otolaryngology-Head and Neck Surgery (AOBOO-HNS) administers primary certification exams, subspecialty certification exams, and Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain primary board certification in Ophthalmology.

-1. In order to take the Ophthalmology Written Exam, applicants must have completed or be in the senior year of an AOA-approved residency in Ophthalmology.
+1. In order to take the Ophthalmology Written Exam, applicants must have completed or be in the senior year of an AOA or ACGME-recognized residency in Ophthalmology.

-2. The Ophthalmology Written Exam is offered once per year, generally every spring (exams held in the fall are re-takes only).
-The application period opens in the fall, and applications are due in March.
+2. The Ophthalmology Written Exam is offered once per year, generally every spring.
+The application period opens in the fall, and applications are due in April.

-3. The Ophthalmology Oral Exam is offered once per year, generally every spring in conjunction with the AOCOO-HNS meeting.
+3. The Ophthalmology Oral Exam is offered once per year, generally every spring.
+The exam is administered remotely with MonitorEDU/Paradigm.
 The application period opens in the fall, and applications are due in March.

 Become Board Certified